Cbla2/Cbla2/README.md

 ## Hi there I'm Caroline . ݁₊ ⊹ . ݁˖ . ݁

-3rd year Computer Science student at George Mason University
+Computer Science student at George Mason University

 I'm currently working on KaleidoDraw - a React + Typescript generative art tool combining a drawing canvas, audio-reactive visuals, and hand gesture input

-I am also exploring ML creative tools and focusing on full-stack development
+I am also exploring ML tools and focusing on full-stack development
 <!--
 **Cbla2/Cbla2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.